-In Table 11, SCE provides annual recorded costs through 2023 and projected costs for 2024 and 2025.
-For the Q4 submission, SCE is updating 2023 projected costs to 2023 actuals.
-The 2024 and 2025 projected costs will be updated in the Q1 2024 QDR.
+In Table 11, SCE provides annual recorded costs through 2022 and projected costs for 2023, 2024, and

+2025.
 Each initiative type is categorized by either capital expenditure or operating expense and is broken out by total territory and High Fire Threat District (HFTD).
+No changes reported in Q3 QDR Reporting.